cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ### API

 We can test both RESTful and GraphQL APIs.
 However, these APIs work in different ways.
-While some RESTful APIs can have dozens of endpoints, a GraphQL API has a single endpoint.
+RESTful APIs set up data on different endpoints.
+GraphQL uses a single endpoint, but uses mutations to manage different categories of data.

 If you’re sizing a GraphQL API, identify a list of [queries and mutations](https://graphql.org/learn/queries).
 For pentest purposes, that’s functionally equivalent to the number of RESTful API endpoints.